-Through the formal courses offered by the department, overseas students learn how to communicate in correct Japanese through studying with Japanese students.
+Through the formal courses offered by the department, international students learn how to communicate in correct Japanese through studying with other Japanese students.
 By exploring in depth different aspects of Japanese culture from traditional to modern, students learn that culture continues to create new values and meaning in an expansive and profound manner.
-Overseas students deepen their understanding of Japan through learning and interacting with Japanese students, who, in turn, relearn their native language as their area of specialization.
+International students deepen their understanding of Japan through learning and interacting with Japanese students, who, in turn, relearn their native language as their area of specialization.

 After completing the required course offered by the Department of Japanese Studies, you will be officially qualified to teach at various private and public educational institutions in Japan and abroad.
 Future work opportunities could include the NIHONGO Partners program by Japan Foundation and Japan Overseas Cooperation Volunteers by Japan International Cooperation Agency.

 "Curation and Transmission of New Japanese Culture," which means to combine different materials and create something from a new perspective, is the basis for the understanding of Japanese culture.
 In this department, students aim to acquire the ability to scrutinize information.

 Students are given thorough Japanese language training to acquire full command of Japanese and the skills to explain things in an easy-to-understand manner.